PLAINSOUND/plainsoundtype/README.md

 # Plainsound Type

-Plainsound Type is a familty of two typefaces *Plainsound Sans* and *Plainsound Serif*, which integrate Helmholtz-Ellis Just Intonation (HEJI) accidentals, making them ideal for use in articles and musical scores.
+Plainsound Type is a familty of two typefaces *Plainsound Sans* (inspired by *Univers*) and *Plainsound Serif* (inspired by Francesco Griffo’s 15th century punches) integrating Helmholtz-Ellis Just Intonation (HEJI) accidentals, making them ideal for use in articles and musical scores.

 ## Files